arangodb/docs/3.9/appendix-deprecated.md

   - `/_admin/clusterNodeStats`: redirects to `/_admin/cluster/nodeStatistics`
   - `/_admin/clusterStatistics`: redirects to `/_admin/cluster/statistics`

+- **Loading and unloading of collections**:
+  The JavaScript functions for explicitly loading and unloading collections, `db.<collection-name>.load()` and `db.<collection-name>.unload()` and their REST API endpoints `PUT /_api/collection/<collection-name>/load` and `PUT /_api/collection/<collection-name>/unload` are deprecated in 3.8.
+  There should be no need to explicitly load or unload a collection with the RocksDB storage engine.
+The load/unload functionality was useful only with the MMFiles storage engine, which is not available anymore since 3.7.

 - **Actions**: Snippets of JavaScript code on the server-side for minimal custom endpoints.
 Since the Foxx revamp in 3.0, it became really easy to write [Foxx Microservices](foxx.html), which allow you to define